top of page

 • Your agent may submit to larger publishers only to go through the same long waiting times and rejection cycle again.

 • Finally, someone wants your book.
-They also want to pay 10% royalties, no advance, keep the rights for 7+ years, and once again wants to make major changes to the text (not always a bad thing).
+They also want to pay 10% royalties, no advance, keep the rights for many years, and once again want to make major changes to the text (not always a bad thing).

 • The book goes through a huge process of design and publication.

-• The book goes for sale, and there’s a chance that it will become a bestseller or you could receive very little attention and make very little money.
-Nothing is really guaranteed, but larger publishers will have plenty of resources.
+• The book goes for sale, and there’s a chance that it will become a best seller or you could receive very little attention and make very little money.
+Nothing is really guaranteed, but larger publishers will often have plenty of resources.

 • You are finally a published author!